 In addition to the Agreement expressly providing that it is not bound to accept any purchase order, the Agreement also provided that it was able to change the New Vehicles a dealer was authorised to sell at any time (clause 10.1(a)).
+The Manual also provided in 7.17.14.3 that its obligation was only to endeavour to supply dealers with a sufficient quantity of vehicles to allow achievement of Sales Evaluation Guide (SEG) or meet reasonably anticipated demand.

 It disclosed to the plaintiff and each Group Member that it was an importer and distributor of vehicles, not a manufacturer of vehicles.
-(Disclosure document provided to the plaintiff and each Group Member, in or around

-November 2017, in accordance with clauses 8 and 9 of the Franchising

-Code (Disclosure Document), clauses 2.3 and 3.2).
+(Disclosure document provided to the plaintiff and each Group Member, in or around November 2017, in accordance with clauses 8 and 9 of the Franchising Code (Disclosure Document), clauses 2.3 and 3.2).